 - This post provides the outline Mr. FW and I use for our most challenging, heated conversations.

 - This post gives some context on how frugality can guide an entire marriage (not a joke): How We’ve Enjoyed Nine Years Of Marriage With Frugality As The Backbone.

 Frugality Is NOT Deprivation

 The basis for successful, joyful, longterm frugality is a defined life goal(s).
 The idea is to want more out of life than what you can buy in a store.
-With that backdrop, we become willing to sacrifice short-term desires for longterm gains.
+With that backdrop, we become willing to sacrifice longterm gains for short-term desires.
 Frugality isn’t miserly deprivation, it’s sheer liberation.
-We are freed from needing a lot of money, we are freed from competing with other people in a material goods arms race, and we are freed from the futile pursuit of happiness through consumerism.
+We are freed from needing a lot of money, we are freed from competing with other people in a material goods arms race, we are freed from the futile pursuit of happiness through consumerism.